-Once you’ve accessed the situation and removed personal items, begin removing the standing water as quickly as possible to minimize the damage.
-Whenever possible, use a pump to evacuate standing water.
-You can rent a pump from most equipment rental companies.
-If you don’t have access to a pump, use a bucket to bail out the water.
+Alternatively, use a wet-dry shop-style vacuum to remove water.
+Empty the storage tank regularly to prevent it from overflowing.
+Another option is to bail out the water with a bucket.
 You can also use towels, sponges, or a mop to soak up water.
 Wring out the water out outside or in a closed drain to prevent it from returning to the damaged area.

 4. Vacuum Up the Remaining Water

-After removing the majority of the standing water, use a shop vac or a wet/dry vacuum to suck up the remaining water.
-Work in small sections, going over the same area repeated to extract as much water as possible.
+After removing the majority of the standing water, use a shop vac to suck up the remaining water.
+Work in small sections, going over the same area repeatedly to remove as much water as possible.

 5. Dry Out the Area